We never talked obstetrics when the Little Stranger came

 The opposite of Screaming Birth.
 When a show wants to avoid showing a woman's labor and delivery, usually because it would be unsuitable for the format (too graphic for a children's show, too serious for a comedy), birth becomes as simple as going offscreen.
 One quick trip to the hospital — or a bedroom, or a phone booth, or even Behind the Black — and Baby is here.

-quick and painless.
-While the shortest recorded time for an American woman in labor in the last hundred years with both the child and the mother surviving is 23 minutes, the national average is just over six hours of labor.
-In cases of extremely short labor, there are typically complications of varying severity that cause or result from the unexpectedly simple and quick situation.
+Rarely Truth in Television for human mothers, though childbirth can be relatively quick and painless.
+While the shortest recorded time for an American woman in labor in the last hundred years with both the child and the mother surviving is 23 minutes, the national average is just over six hours.
+Labor and delivery are hard enough on mother and baby when things are proceeding normally; a faster delivery means even more stress, so shorter is not necessarily better.

 - Irish pirate queen Grace O'Malley reputedly had a baby belowdecks during combat, and still managed to join the fight not long after, pistol in hand, and screaming at her crew (and opponents) to "keep quiet, or you'll wake the baby."

-- In the Star Trek: The Next Generation episode "The Child". this is justified by the fact that Troi's pregnancy is the result of the manifestation of a powerful energy being.
+- In the Star Trek: The Next Generation episode "The Child".
+This is justified by the fact that Troi's pregnancy is the result of the manifestation of a powerful energy being.
 Also acknowledged in-universe.

-- Averted in LOST, one of the few times in TV that labor takes a long while as it should.
+- Averted in Lost, one of the few times in TV that labor takes a long while as it should.
 Labor can take days on occasions.